 docker compose up -d

-During the Ubuntu server installation, select docker to be added to the installation.
-Otherwise, follow the instructions here.
+1. During the Ubuntu Server installation, select Docker to be added to the installation.
+If you need to install Docker later, follow the instructions here.

 # create and change directory